Ministry of Finance seeks public feedback 1

 Sources of Accounting Principles

-Financial Periods Commencing before 1 January 2003 The important source of accounting principles in Singapore, namely Statements of Accounting Standards (SAS) and Interpretation of Statements of Accounting Standards (INT), are issued by using ICPAS.
-These requirements are basically International Accounting Standards (IAS) modified for positive transitional provisions.
+Financial Periods Commencing before Jan 1, 2003, The important source of accounting principles in Singapore, namely Statements of Accounting Standards (SAS) and Interpretation of Statements of Accounting Standards (INT), are issued using ICPAS.
+These requirements are International Accounting Standards (IAS) modified for positive transitional provisions.
 They provide recommendations on the accounting measurements and disclosure necessities.
-Businesses may also go away from such requirements if the requirements warfare with disclosure exemptions are granted by using the law.
+Businesses may also avoid such requirements if the requirements warfare with disclosure exemptions are granted by using the law.
 Otherwise, ICPAS may also take disciplinary movement against any of its participants who violate the standards.

 Rules on accounting measurements are normally mounted utilizing SAS and INT.
-Disclosure necessities are governed by way of SAS, INT, and the Companies Act.
+SAS, INT, and the Companies Act govern disclosure necessities.

 ICPAS is a member of the International Accounting Standards Committee (IASC).
-Compliance with IASC standards are not obligatory, but the institute supports the IASC targets of formulating and publishing requirements for observance in the course of the presentation of audited economic statements and selling worldwide recognition of such standards.
+Compliance with IASC standards isis not obligatory, but the institute supports the IASC targets of formulating and publishing requirements for observance during the presentation of audited economic statements and selling worldwide recognition of such standards.

-Financial Periods Commencing on or after 1 January 2003 With the implementation of phase 37 of the Companies (Amendment) Act 2002, SAS issued by using ICPAS will not be used with impact from annual economic durations taking off on or after 1 January 2003.
-Instead, the Singapore Financial Reporting Standards (FRS), issued by way of the brand new accounting standards-setting body, the Council on Corporate Disclosure and Governance (CCDG), are actually powerful.
-FRS is basically adopted from International Financial Reporting Standards (IFRS).
+Financial Periods Commencing on or after Jan 1, 2003, With the implementation of phase 37 of the Companies (Amendment) Act 2002, SAS issued using ICPAS will not be used with impact from annual economic durations taking off on or after Jan 1, 2003.
+Instead, the Singapore Financial Reporting Standards (FRS), issued by the brand new accounting standards-setting body, the Council on Corporate Disclosure and Governance (CCDG), are powerful.
+FRS is adopted from International Financial Reporting Standards (IFRS).
 However, the previous SAS had been followed from the identical set of IFRS (formerly called IAS), with the amendment to certain transitional provisions.
 Consequently, there are differences between FRS and SAS.

 Compliance with FRS is a statutory requirement whereby any non-compliance amounts to a breach of the Companies Act by way of the directors.